Tetyushi, Republic of Tatarstan: History

 It was founded in 1574–1578 or in 1555–1557 as Tetyushskaya zastava (Тетюшская застава).
 It was granted town status in 1781.
 In 1920–1927, it served as the administrative center of a kanton.
 It served as the administrative center of a district since 1930.

 The town was the site of a major battle during Stepan Razin's rebellion.

+Geology

+The base of Severodvinian stage of the Tatarian series of the Permian period (subdivisions valid only in Russian stratigraphic chart) is defined in the Monastyrskii ravine, near Tetyushi.

 Administrative and municipal status

 Within the framework of administrative divisions, Tetyushi serves as the administrative center of Tetyushsky District, to which it is directly subordinated.
 As a municipal division, the town of Tetyushi, together with two rural localities, is incorporated within Tetyushsky Municipal District as Tetyushi Urban Settlement.

 Economy

 As of 1997, the town's industrial enterprises included a meat factory, a dairy, a bakery, a brewery, a fish processing, plant, a furniture plant, an animal feedstuff factory, and a branch of the Kazan Helicopters company.
 The nearest railway station is Bua on the Ulyanovsk–Sviyazhsk line, 45 km west of Tetyushi.